 Preferred Alternative 2 would increase the administrative burden on NMFS initially related to development and implementation of an online system.
-These costs could be minimized by working through the already developed system described above.
-After development of the online system, the administrative burden of manually maintaining the existing ITQ program will be reduced.
+These costs could be minimized by working through the already developed catch share system managed by the regional office described above.